hxlnt/video-indexer/README.md

 > - Find out the key words discussed in each segment
 > - Automatically detect key frames

-This Node.js module is still under development; it has been tested but is not guaranteed for production use.
-Issues and PRs welcome! :)

 ## Installation

 `npm install video-indexer`